faqiadegege/IoTVuln/DI_8003_jingx_asp_stackoverflow/detail.md

 ## Dlink DI-8003: 16.07.16A1

 There is a overflow vulnerability in DI-8003: 16.07.16A1.
-In the jingx_asp function, the parameter fx by http will cause buffer overflow. affected executable: jhttpd,, affected functions: jingx_asp
+In the jingx_asp function, the parameter fx(ip, type, ... ) by http will cause buffer overflow. affected executable: jhttpd,, affected functions: jingx_asp

 ### jingx_asp function